• Change your oil every 3 months or 3000 miles whichever comes first. This will maintain proper lubrication for the engine to protect wearing parts.

 • Check your antifreeze every 6 months and replace it every 12 to 24 months.
 Antifreeze not only protects the coolant from freezing, it raises the boiling point of the coolant for increased cooling capability in the summer and also contains additives to protect against corrosion, rust and electrolysis.
 These additives will wear out.

-• Check the brakes at every tire rotation and have them repaired immediately at the first sign of decreased performance, unusual noises or illuminated “Brake” or “ABS” lamps.
+• Check the brakes at every tire rotation and have them repaired immediately at the first sign of decreased performance, unusual noises or illuminated Brake or ABS lamps.

 • Anti-lock brake systems (ABS) were designed to help maintain control of the vehicle in a sudden-stop situation.
-These brakes were not designed to decrease stopping distances and will, under some circumstances, actually lengthen the amount of space required to stop the vehicle.
+They were not designed to decrease stopping distances and will, under some circumstances, actually lengthen the amount of space required to stop the vehicle.
 Vehicles with the ABS warning lamp illuminated should be inspected and repaired as soon as possible.
 Always drive with caution and maintain adequate stopping distances with any vehicle.

 • All-wheel drive (AWD) and four-wheel drive (4WD) vehicles should have the same brand, type and size of tire on all four wheels.
 Tire diameters vary slightly from different manufacturers and tire types.
 Most transfer cases have a slight amount of allowance to account for slight variances, but mis-matched tires can cause catastrophic failures on these vehicles.

-• Exhaust leaks should be repaired immediately since they allow the deadly carbon monoxide gas to enter the passenger compartment.
+• Exhaust leaks should be repaired immediately since they may allow deadly carbon monoxide gas to enter the passenger compartment.
 This gas is odorless and can cause drowsiness, queasiness or under very prolonged and extreme conditions, even death.

 • Check the manufacturer’s recommended maintenance schedule for your vehicle and perform the services at the proper intervals.
 Maintenance is critical for all vehicles and will help in preventing breakdowns and costly repairs.